-E vent details
+Event details Event description (e.g. in the event of negative feedback, explain what went wrong with the medical devic and what was the health impact [death, life-threatening, indirect harm such as misdiagnosis or delayed diagnosis/treatment], and in the event of positive feedback, explain suggestions for improvement or positive experiences):

-and what was the health impact [death, life-threa eedback, explain what went wrong with the medical device, tening, indirect harm such as misdiagnosis or delayed feedback, explain suggestions for improvement or positive
+Date of observation/event:

-Date of observation/event: % of devices involved:
+% of devices involved:

 Number of devices involved:

 Number of patients involved:

-Operator/user at the time of the observation/ever nt (please choose):
+Operator/user at the time of the observation/eve nt (please choose):

 Healthcare professional

 Patient/lay user

 Other (specify)

-Has more than one user had the observation with n the product? (please choose):
+Has more than one user had the observation wit h the product? (please choose):

 Yes

 No

 Comments:

 Date of report: Signature:

-Disclaimer: The act of reporting an observation is not an admission of manufacturer, user or patient liability for the event or its consequences.
+Disclaimer: The act of reporting an observation liability for the event or its consequences. on is not an admission of manufacturer, user or patien